Robertomdam/EasyReminder/README.md

 ## App (In process of being updated)

-The app is going to be uploaded to Google Play Store soon..
+The app is available in Google Play Store by clicking [here] (https://play.google.com/store/apps/details?id=com.rmm.easyreminder&hl=es_419)